Looking to visit one museum that truly embodies Vancouver? Head to the Museum of Anthropology.

-Most visitors are surprised to know that Vancouver lies on the unceded territory of the Musqueam, Squamish and Tsleil–Waututh First Nations.
+Most visitors are surprised to know that Vancouver lies on the still unceded territory of the Musqueam, Squamish and Tsleil–Waututh First Nations.

-Home to one of the premier collections of Coastal First Nations art and antiquities anywhere on the planet, the MOA has played a critical role in bringing Indigenous art into the mainstream, both in Canada and beyond.
+Home to one of the premier collections of Coastal First Nations art and antiquities anywhere on the planet, the MOA has played a critical role in bringing Indigenous art into the mainstream, both in Canada and abroad.

-While most famous for pieces from famed Haida artist Bill Reid and other Indigenous artists, many are surprised to learn that nearly half of the pieces at the MOA are sourced from Asia and Oceania.
+While it’s most famous for pieces from famed Haida artist Bill Reid and other Indigenous artists, many are surprised to learn that nearly half of the pieces at the MOA are sourced from Asia and Oceania.